 A stroke is considered a medical emergency that requires immediate diagnosis and treatment.
 If you suspect a stroke, you must act as quickly as possible, as brain cells that die are not recovered and their function will stay damaged.

-Every minute, 1.9 million neurons and 14 trillion neural connections are lost: one hour means 3.6 years of brain aging and a loss of 120 million neurons.
-If you suspect a person may be having a stroke, call 112 quickly.
-Before medical services arrive:
+Every minute, 1.9 million neurons and 14 trillion neural connections are lost: one hour can mean the equivalent of 3.6 years of brain ageing and a loss of 120 million neurons.

 Stroke.
 How to care for patients who have suffered a stroke